 MAC Address Collapsing

 Skyhook APs That:

 - Display any of the anomalies described above and are deemed to provide unreliable information

 - APs like mobile Wi-Fi hotspots that move frequently

 - APs that cover large areas like college campuses, which often hinder the ability to precisely position devices

 - Non-unique MAC addresses

 - Inaccurate OUIs

 In today’s world, mobile Wi-Fi APs are the most prolific in the ‘pathological’ categorization.
-This encompasses APs such as automotive, airplane, bus, train, and more.
-It also includes APs such as MiFi devices and smartphones being used as Wi-Fi access points.
+This encompasses APs found across cars, airplanes, buses, trains, and more.
+It also includes APs such as mobile Wi-Fi (Mi-Fi) devices and smartphones being used as Wi-Fi access points.